jpastuszek/httpthumbnailer/README.md

 #### 400

 * requested thumbnail method is not supported
-* at least one image dimension is zero in thumbnailing spec
+* at least one image dimension is zero in thumbnail specification
-* missing option key or value in thumbnailing spec
+* missing option key or value in thumbnail specification
-* missing argument in in thumbnailing spec
+* missing argument in in thumbnail specification
 * bad argument value

 #### 413